My hands are red and dry from constant washing!

 The experts agree that properly washing with soap and warm water is just as effective, if not more, than using hand sanitizer.
 If you HAVE the option to wash your hands rather than use alcohol based hand sanitizer, choose a gentle, scent free soap.
 It will be less drying and aggravating to sensitive, cracked skin.

-Ingredients like triclosan and others anti-bacterial agents in soaps are not necessary to thoroughly cleanse your hands from viruses like COVID-19.
-According to experts, COVID-19 is actually very delicate and has a fatty outer layer that easily breaks apart with proper hand-washing.
-As long as the soap you’re using suds up, you’re good to go.
+Ingredients like triclosan and others anti-bacterial agents in soaps are not necessary to thoroughly cleanse your hands from viruses.
+According to experts, as long as the soap you’re using suds up, you’re good to go.
 You can even use a moisturizing body wash!

 It’s the suds and scrubbing action that disrupt the chemical bonds keeping viruses and bacteria stuck on surfaces (like your skin).
 When you scrub up using soap, the unwanted ‘germs’ get washed down the drain with the foamy suds.